MARCH STREET COMMUNITY GARDENS

 • Exercise a 1.5 metre social distance between each other as some of our members are elderly.

 • If you are unwell, PLEASE DON’T ATTEND THE GARDENS (stay home and recover).

 • If you need to use club tools, please ensure you wear latex or dish washing gloves when using the tools.

 • Dish washing gloves can be cleaned and re-used which is great for the environment.

 • Sign in and out of the attendance book every time you visit.

 WEEKLY GARDENS MAINTENANCE NOTICE – FOR ALL MEMBERS

 • Make sure you remove the weeds from your pathway in front of your garden beds and in your plot every week.
-A lot of plots have huge weeds that have gone to seed – continuing our weekly battle to keep the weeds under control.
-If your garden plot has weeds it’s time for you to clean them out and dispose of them in your Green Waste bin at home.
+A lot of plots have huge weeds that have gone to seed – continuing our battle to keep the weeds under control.
+If your garden plot has weeds now’s the perfect time for you to clean up your act.

 • Please remove noxious weeds such as Wandering Dew, Blackberry and Stinging Nettle.
 Council has asked us to be diligent removing them and under no circumstances are members to plant Stinging Nettle or Blackberry in any area of the gardens.
 Please remove and take them home with you and place in your green bin – these ARE NOT TO GO IN OUR COMPOSTING BIN AREA.